pearlshare/hannibal/README.md

 Custom validators can be given via the `custom` key or registered with `hannibal`.
 Custom validators are provided with the value to validate.

-Custom validators should throw an instace of `Error` with a message.
+Custom validators should throw an instance of `Error` with a message.

 ## Test

 Run tests using `npm test`.

+## TODO

+* Add alias functionality to rename keys
+* Validate incoming schema
+    - perhaps use hannibal on itself?!?
+*